Rouslan/NTracer/doc/ntracer.rst

 even all the specialized modules, can be deleted with no loss of functionality.
 This package can also work without the generic version, using only specialized versions, but you would only be able to use those particular dimensionalities.

+Classes that support pickling result in the exact same output, regardless of whether the specialized or generic versions were used when pickled.
+When unpickled, the specialized versions are used when available.

 Note that equivalent types between the generic and specific versions are not compatible with each other (e.g. an instance ``tracern.Vector`` cannot be added